-To work with multiple drawings To Do the following Switch to another open drawing At the top of the drawing window, click the tab that has the filename you want.
+To work with multiple drawings

+То Do the following Switch to another open drawing At the top of the drawing window, click the tab that has the filename you want.
+An asterisk after the filename shows that the file has unsaved changes.
 Start another drawing Click the New button to the left of the last tab in the drawing window.
 Undock a drawing Drag the tab to a new position inside or outside the application window.